Italy PM takes aim at migrants, austerity in maiden speech - Journal du Cameroun

 On Monday, Di Maio met representatives of food deliverers in Italy’s gig economy.

-Visiting Sicily, where thousands of migrants have arrived in recent years, he declared at the weekend that Italy “cannot be Europe’s refugee camp”.
+Salvini has wasted no time addressing immigration, saying at the weekend that Italy “cannot be Europe’s refugee camp” on a visit to Sicily, where thousands of migrants have arrived in recent years.

-The 45-year-old has repeatedly promised to cut arrivals and accelerate expulsions from a country where around 700,000 migrants have arrived since 2013.
+On Saturday the 45-year-old said the “good times for illegals are over” in a country where around 700,000 migrants have arrived since 2013.

-European Union interior ministers are meeting on Tuesday to discuss possible reforms of the bloc’s controversial Dublin regulation, whereby refugees must file for asylum in the first member state they enter.
+European Union interior ministers are meeting on Tuesday to discuss possible reforms of the bloc’s controversial Dublin rules but made little apparent progress.

-Salvini has blasted the regulation as unfairly burdening Mediterranean countries and leading to “an obvious imbalance in management, numbers and costs”.
+Salvini has blasted the system as unfairly burdening Mediterranean countries and leading to “an obvious imbalance in management, numbers and costs”.

+He and Di Maio have been heavily criticised for remaining silent on the murder of Sacko Soumayla, a 29-year-old Malian who died from gunshot wounds after an unknown assailant fired at him and two others on Saturday.

+However on Tuesday Conte called the incident “tragic and troubling”, adding that Soumayla was “one of thousands of day labourers with correct immigration papers who every day in this country go to work in conditions below any level of dignity”.